-If you're like most Building Materials brands, you have a large set of contacts that you're company is targeting and working to develop a relationship with or even continue as a customer.
+If you're like most Building Materials brands, you have a large set of contacts that your company is targeting and working to develop a relationship with or even continue as a customer.

 You probably have an email program you use to blast the list of contacts with the same messages for everyone.
 Nothing is tailored to the individual based upon where they are in the buying cycle.
 It's a one size fits all for your email marketing..